TaloDev/docs/docs/godot/events.md

 Events are sent off in batches to prevent issues around rate limiting or using too much of your player's bandwidth.
 You can manually call `Talo.events.flush()` to send off the events currently waiting in the queue.
 Flushing also happens automatically when:

 1. The game loses focus
+2. The game is paused
-2. The game is closed
+3. The game is closed

 ## Meta props